When it comes to the language of love, there’s no beating Spanish!

 1. Al que madruga, nadie le hace el desayuno

-Usually, some of the most popular funny Spanish sayings are the result of changing the traditional meaning of famous Spanish quotes.
+Usually, some of the most popular funny Spanish names and sayings are the result of changing the traditional meaning of famous Spanish quotes.

 Al que madruga, nadie le hace el desayuno means ‘Early birds don’t get their breakfast done’.
 However, the original quote is Al que madruga, Dios le ayuda, whose significance is ‘Early birds get God’s help’.

 It is probably this change of the meaning that makes the expression hilarious to native speakers.

 This is one of the best Spanish quotes to let a friend know that it’s pointless trying to make someone else understand his or her point of view, whereas the only alternative left is to mislead and confuse them.

 As you may have noticed, what Spain is known for is its population’s sense of humor.
 Indeed, this is one of the funny Spanish insults that may be used to show that most discussions should not be taken too seriously.

 The literal significance of Si no puedes convencerlos, confúndelos is ‘If you can’t convince them, confound them’